-Both Michigan and the United States have laws against so-called “money laundering.”
-These are complicated cases and require handling by a very sophisticated attorney who has an education and experience in business and accounting.
-Several attorneys at LEWIS & DICKSTEIN, P.L.L.C. have business degrees, law degrees, and decades of experience handling complex state and federal criminal litigation.
+Michigan and the United States have laws against so-called “money laundering.”
+These are complicated cases and require a very sophisticated attorney with education and experience in business and accounting.
+The money laundering defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have business degrees, law degrees, and decades of experience handling complex state and federal criminal litigation.
 Money laundering charges are filed by the United States Attorney’s office in the United States District Court for the Eastern District of Michigan or state prosecutors in various circuit and district courts throughout Michigan.

 Felony Money Laundering

 You most likely have heard the term “money laundering” and have a general idea of what it means.
 Or do you?
-Money laundering is a simplistic title and does not do justice to how complicated the money laundering laws are in the United States.
+Money laundering is a simplistic title and does not reflect how complicated the money laundering laws are in the United States.
 An attorney experienced with defending money laundering charges can help you understand the allegations facing you and work with you to develop a winning defense strategy.

 Money Laundering in Michigan

-Money laundering is knowingly receiving money or property which is the proceeds of a crime, when the receiver has actual prior knowledge that it is the proceeds of a crime, it will aid the receiver in getting away with the crime, and is designed to hide the source or ownership of the money or property or will allow the receiver to avoid legal reporting requirements.
-Offenders are additionally able to be charged if the underlying crime was a controlled substance violation (drug deal).
-Importantly, if several money laundering actions take place, all of them that occur within 30 days can be added up, and the total is the amount that will determine which degree of money laundering you will be charged with.
+Money laundering is knowingly receiving the proceeds of a crime, including money or property, in a manner that helps someone get away with a crime and is designed to hide the source of the money or property or avoid legal reporting requirements.
+The government can change someone with additional crimes if the underlying offense is a controlled substance violation (drug deal).
+Importantly, if several money laundering actions take place, all of them that occur within 30 days can be added up, and the total is the amount that will determine the severity of the money laundering charges.

 Federal Money Laundering

-There are three types of federal money laundering.
-They are domestic transactions (within the United States), international transactions, and undercover “sting” transactions.
+There are three types of federal money laundering, including domestic transactions (within the United States), international transactions, and undercover “sting” transactions.
 There are two kinds of federal money laundering:

 - Type 1, Intent-Based: the federal prosecutor must prove the defendant acted with at least one of the following four specific intents: 1) the intent to promote the carrying on of a specified unlawful activity, 2) the intent to engage in tax evasion or tax fraud, 3) the intent to conceal or disguise the nature, location, source, ownership or control of the proceeds of a specified unlawful activity, or 4) the intent to avoid a transaction reporting requirement under State or Federal law.
 The intent requirement includes actual knowledge that the transactions in issue were for the reasons stated.

-Both state and federal prosecutors may also file a civil forfeiture action against the money or property involved, and a federal prosecutor additionally has the authority to seek civil monetary penalties.
+Both state and federal prosecutors may also file a civil forfeiture action against the money or property involved.
+A federal prosecutor also has the authority to seek civil monetary penalties.